 A six-month social media marketing consultation for a multi-line powersports dealership that reps several metric makes, a domestic brand, and PWC and OHV inventory was the inspiration for this post.
 Located in a large Southeastern market, a neglected social media program wasn’t producing the growth one might expect given their footprint.

 Management depended on traditional automotive push marketing techniques based largely on motivational training and consisting largely of clichéd slogans and a steady diet of overwrought memes.
-Making matters worse was content posted by employees who didn’t understand that the approach required for a business page had nothing to do with their personal life online.
+Making matters worse was content posted by employees, one in particular, who didn’t understand that the approach required for a business page had nothing to do with their personal life online.

 Here are my Top Five Social Marketing Essentials: the minimum elements a social media marketing program needs in order to have any chance of success.